JeremiahBTech12/Azure-Cost-Visibility-Dashboard/README.md

 A cost tracking and alerting system that gives business owners real-time visibility into their Azure spend, automatically alerts them before bills become a problem, and presents spending in plain language through a dashboard.

 Business Problem
-Most small businesses move to the cloud because expecting to save money than managing their own servers.
-Then the invoices start arriving — full of line items like "Microsoft.Compute/virtualMachines — $340" that nobody in the business can interpret, predict, or justify to anyone else.
+Most small businesses move to the cloud because they're expecting to save money over having to manage their own servers.
+Then the invoices start arriving full of line items like "Microsoft.Compute/virtualMachines — $340" that nobody in the business can interpret, predict, or justify to anyone else.

 This project remedies that completely.
 I built a system that:
    - Tracks spending across all Azure services and translates it into categories that makes sense to             business owners.